batect/batect/docs/GettingStarted.md

 journey tests.
 We also specify that the build task should run before starting the journey tests - this is so that when we start the application, we start the most recent version of it.

-## Where to get help
+## Where next?

-There's a comprehensive [reference page for the configuration file](ConfigFile.md), and sample applications for [Java](https://github.com/charleskorn/batect-sample-java) and [Ruby](https://github.com/charleskorn/batect-sample-ruby) you can take a look at.
+There's a comprehensive [reference page for the configuration file](config/Overview.md), and a number of [sample applications](SampleProjects.md) you can take a look at.

-If you have any questions, feedback or suggestions, please file a [GitHub issue](https://github.com/charleskorn/batect/issues).